 How to do it?
-Practice your interviewing skills with a friend or family member who understands business culture in the civilian world.
+Practice your interviewing skills with a friend or family member who understands the business culture in the civilian world.
 Research business culture in industries that interest you.
-Ditch the “Sir” and “Ma’am”; first names are the norm in most business settings.
+Ditch the “Sir” and “Ma’am” — first names are the norm in most business settings.

 4. Focus on your future outside the military.